 Generally speaking, the United States imposes gift tax on all gifts above a certain threshold.
+In other words, the reporting of a foreign gift must meet a certain threshold to be taxable.
 But in general, in the case of a nonresident and not a citizen of the United States, gift tax shall apply to a transfer only if the property is situated in the United States.

 CAVEAT…. a U.S. recipient of this gift may have disclosure requirements with respect to the gift of non United States property from a non U.S. person.
 The U.S. citizen or resident who receives the gift is required to report the gift to the IRS if the value is above a certain threshold and is reportable on Form 3520, Part IV.

 To determine whether a person is a U.S. resident or nonresident for gift tax purposes, the facts and circumstances should be carefully analyzed.
 If the individual is domiciled in the United States at the time of the gift, he/she is determined to be a resident for gift tax purposes.
 A person is usually domiciled in the U.S. by residing there with no immediate intent of leaving, however, the residency rules should be thoroughly reviewed before making any determination.